WELCOME TO

 Sea Grape Honey, June 2024

 In 2020, Becky Stoner Kirts and her husband Randy moved their bees from Shelybyville Kentucky to their new lakeside home in Indiana.
-After a long lapse honeybees are back at at Stoners Lonesome!
+After a long lapse honeybees were brought back at at Stoners Lonesome!

 They have found out that raising bees in the hills of Brown County Indiana is a lot more difficult than raising them in the lush farm county of central Kentucky.
-However, they are determined to keep trying to establish hives as Becky expands her flower gardens throughout the property.
+The hive boxes are now empty, but perhaps Becky will try to restart her apiary as she expands her flower gardens throughout the property.

 Dan and Jacob Stoner and Rosemary Trent.
 Bethesda, Maryland